Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Kevin Du (U) - Machine Learning applications in adaptive assessment.
 * Madeline Griswold (U) - AI research, NLP, and mathematics.
 Presented a poster at the Brown CS Student Research Symposium.
 * Fumi Honda (M) - AI Research.
 Coauthor on accepted RLDM 2019 poster "Exploration under State Abstraction via Efficient Sampling and Action Reuse".
-* Mingxuan Li (M) * - AI research in reinforcement learning and planning under some state abstractions.
+* Mingxuan Li (M) - AI research in reinforcement learning and planning under some state abstractions.
 Theory of Reinforcement Learning.
 * Zhiyin Lin (H) * - Research in uncertainty modeling for Machine Learning models and medical decision-making.
-Coauthor on a recent workshop submission.
+Coauthor on a AAAI workshop paper.
 * Naveen Srinivasan (M) - Theory of Reinforcement Learning.
-Working on a project involving planning with access to a state partition and local options.
+Worked on a project involving planning with access to a state partition and local options.
 * Zora Zhang (H) - Research into explainable machine learning models.

 # Education
 Ph.D.
 Student at Brown University 2016 - 2021
-* Directs the Personalized Education @ Scale lab
+* Directed the Personalized Education @ Scale lab

 Graduate of the University of Kentucky 2013 - 2016
 * Graduated with Honors in 3 years with majors in Computer Science and Mathematics, and a minor in Physics.